-

 What are the significant barriers that impede both the renewables industry and businesses' access to renewable energy?
 For example, permitting, grid delays, credit worthiness of counterparties, restrictions on foreign investment, regulatory constraints on acquisitions; disputes/challenges?

 A key potential barrier for independent developers in New Zealand is the securing of the offtake arrangements required to raise project financing debt and/or to satisfy the risk/return profile of their equity investor(s).
-Spot prices are nodal and can be volatile.
+Spot prices for electricity are nodal and can be volatile.
 Accordingly, many developers desire to secure long-term PPAs to hedge their power price exposures.

 The creditworthiness of offtakers and other key project participants (e.g. construction contractors) is another important factor for developers to consider, particularly where project debt financing will be required.